andersonfurtado/AzureML-Education-Development-Index-prediction/README.md

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.
+- Convert the model to ONNX format.
+- Deploy the model to the Edge using Azure IoT Edge.
+- Enable logging in the deployed web app.

 The model can be imporved by increasing the number of iterations and setting the featurization to be auto.Using neural network based classification to improve the performance of the model.